prateek-joonix/CloudGauge/README.md

   --worker-pool=projects/[PROJECT_ID]/locations/[REGION]/workerPools/[POOL_NAME]
 ```

-This command now directs Cloud Build to use a worker from your internal pool, keeping all traffic compliant with your VPC SC rules.
+This command now directs Cloud Build to use a worker from your internal pool.
+The worker's traffic is routed through your secure NAT Gateway VM, allowing it to fetch external dependencies while remaining fully compliant with your VPC SC perimeter.